Why is this here?

 Where did it all start?

 You might ask, “But why explain it away with ‘God did it’ instead of trying to find a scientific explanation?”
 Again, I don’t think anyone can really know how the world was made, but nor am I suggesting that we do away with scientific investigation.
 Science and Christianity are not mutually exclusive.
-Just because we have a “natural” cause for the world doesn’t mean there is no “deliberate” cause.
-For example, if you ask why the water is boiling, then a scientist could easily explain to you why water boils.
-That is the physical cause.
-However, the deliberate cause is that grandma wanted a cup of tea.
-Why God created the world is because it was good to do so.
-How he created the world is a question I’ll leave to the scientists.
+In fact, many of the greatest advances in science were made by men who believed in God (e.g. Newton, Euclid, Galileo, Copernicus).

 Logic

-The Gospel of John calls God the “Logos”, which is the Greek word from which “logic” is derived from.
+The Gospel of John calls God the “Logos”, which is the Greek word which “logic” is derived from.
 It means “word”, “discourse”, or “reason”.
-According to Wikipedia is related to the Ancient Greek word “lego”, which literally translates to “I say”.
+According to Wikipedia it is related to the Ancient Greek word “lego”, which literally translates to “I say”.
 God speaks things into existence.
 He says, and it is so.
 “Let there be light” is one of His most famous sayings.
-In fact, “logos” is rendered as “word” in our English Bibles.
-“Logos” is also related to the Latin word “lex” (lit. “law”), and God is the law.
-He literally is the law.
-He created it and it is Him.
-God is perfect, He is the thing which we all strive for.
+In fact, “logos” is rendered as “word” in our English bibles.
+“Logos” is also related to the Latin word “lex” (lit. “law”).
+God literally is the law.
+God is perfection; He is the thing which we all strive for.
 Some of us just don’t know it.

 Morality

 Whatever you believe, you believe it by faith.
-But if you don’t believe in God, you are wrong.
-God is the Way, the Truth, and the Life.
-He is the higher moral standard.
-Whether we worship Him, or something else, we are still worshipping something.
+God is the highest moral standard.
+Whether we worship Him, or something else, we are bowing down to something.
 Just make sure that something is Good.

 Afterword